waynodiablo/Oystercard/rails/yelp_v1/11_destroying.md

 = yield
 ```

+If you are using Haml rather than ERB, delete the file `application.html.erb`, as Rails will attempt to use it by default.

 And now our tests pass and we've got all four CRUD methods!

 ### [Next Section - Associations](12_associations.md)